-i) Rid classroom teaching environment from prevailing passive approaches to learning, and plant the seeds for active learning protocols throughout the public education system.
-Propagate the idea that: student-teacher interactions are a "priori" to stimulate learning for all parties at all levels.

-ii) Provide the manpower and support necessary to "in-house" education units and/or centers that define, promote, and encourage the art of appropriate teaching, including active learning protocols.
+- i) Rid classroom teaching environment from prevailing passive approaches to learning, and plant the seeds for active learning protocols throughout the public education system.
+Propagate the idea that: student-teacher interactions are a "priori" to stimulate learning for all parties at all levels. - ii) Provide the manpower and support necessary to "in-house" education units and/or centers that define, promote, and encourage the art of appropriate teaching, including active learning protocols.
 Scholarly research about teaching, in general, should be encouraged, valued, and discussed.

-iii) Provide instructors with clear and consistent communications about expectations regarding teaching.
+American and some European universities 'centers have recently been approached.
+Some have offered the services needed. - iii) Provide instructors with clear and consistent communications about expectations regarding teaching.
 Faculty become frustrated and confused when told that teaching plays a vital institutional role, but to find out that rewards are for research.
-Effective teaching should also be rewarded, and poor teaching needs to be remediated through training and development programs.

-iv) Encourage instructors, when using alternative instructional strategies, to meet the specific needs of students' different learning styles.
+Effective teaching should also be rewarded, and poor teaching needs to be remediated through training and development programs. - iv) Encourage instructors, when using alternative instructional strategies, to meet the specific needs of students' different learning styles.
 Students are inherently different, and so are their learning styles.
-(37)

-v) Target new instructors in particular, and help them to make the transition from traditional methods to active learning strategies.
+(37) - v) Target new instructors in particular, and help them to make the transition from traditional methods to active learning strategies.
 Young faculty must feel that it is all right to try a new strategy, even if the first trial is less than satisfactory.